Nike went all-in on the USA's World Cup 2026 home jersey. Here's our full breakdown.

 The Pattern

 The most striking feature is the geometric star pattern that covers the entire front of the jersey.
 Each star is slightly different in size, creating a layered depth effect that shifts as you move.
 In white-on-white, it reads as a subtle texture from a distance but reveals itself up close.
-Think of it as a modern take on the 1994 kit's all-over print philosophy, except this time it actually looks good.
+Think of it as a modern take on the 1994 kit's all-over print philosophy, except this time it looks good.

 Nike described the inspiration as "50 stars, one team."
 A bit corporate, sure, but the execution backs it up.